-According to this clause, the insured is covered against the loss or damage to the property caused by strike, riot and civil commotion.
+According to this clause, it covers the insured against the loss or damage to the property caused by strike, riot, and civil commotion.

 Automatic reinstatement clause:

-According to this clause, the insured will get the full sum insured when he is undertaking to pay an additional premium at the agreed rate on the amount of loss calculated on the pro rata basis.
-The dates here start from the date of the reinstatement to expiry of the current period of insurance.
+According to this clause, the insured will get the full sum.
+When he is undertaking to pay an additional premium at the agreed rate on the amount of loss calculated on the pro-rata basis.
+The dates here start from the date of the reinstatement to the expiry of the current period of insurance.

-The insured is covered for the extra charge of overtime, night work, work on public holidays, and express freight caused due to any loss or damage to the items covered under the Policy.
+Covers the insured for the extra charge of overtime, night work, work on public holidays, and express freight caused due to any loss or damage to the items covered under the Policy.

 Debris removal clause:

-According to this clause, the insured is covered for the cost of removal of debris, propping or shoring up, demolition and any temporary repairs caused due to the fire or any other perils as mentioned in the policy document.
+According to this clause, the insured gets coverage for the cost of removal of debris, propping or shoring up, demolition, and any temporary repairs.
+Due to the fire or any other perils as mentioned in the policy document.

 Fire extinguishing costs clause:

-According to this clause, the insured is covered for the cost of refilling the fire extinguishing appliances, provided that the cost is directly related to the use of the fire extinguishing appliances for the safety of the insured property.
+According to this clause, the insured also covers the cost of refilling the fire extinguishing appliances.
+The cost directly relates to the use of the fire extinguishing appliances for the safety of the insured property.

 Insured’s consultant clause:

-In the case when the insured has paid the agreed extra premium amount, the party liability cover of the policy also applies to the insured’s consultant as if a separate policy had been issued to each party.
+In the case when the insured pays the agreed extra premium amount, the party liability cover of the policy also applies to the insured’s consultant.
+As if issued a separate policy to each party.

 Notice of cancellation clause:

-According to this clause, the insurance can be terminated at any time by the Insurer after provision of a written notice to the insured.
+According to this clause, the Insurer after the provision of a written notice to the insured can terminate the Insurance at any time.
 The termination becomes effective as per the duration provided by the insurers in the insurance policy.

 Payment on account clause:

-This clause states that the insured will be paid for the loss according to the mutually agreed stages between the insured and the insurer and on the production of an interim report by the Loss Adjuster if any.
+This clause states that the insured gets his pay for the loss according to the mutually agreed stages between the insured and the insurer.
+And on the production of an interim report by the Loss Adjuster if any.

 Transmission and distribution lines exclusion clause:

-This clause states that the policy does not cover for any loss caused to the wire, cables, poles, pylons, standard towers, transmission or distribution of electrical power, telephone or telegraph signal and communication signals which do not fall within the specified radius as mentioned in the policy document.
+This clause states that the policy does not cover for any loss caused to the wire, cables, poles, pylons, standard towers, transmission or distribution of electrical power, telephone or telegraph signal, and communication signals.
+That does not fall within the specified radius as mentioned in the policy document.
 This exclusion applies to above as well as below ground equipment.

 Offsite storage and fabrication clause:

-This clause states that the construction all risk insurance policy will cover for the loss or damage to materials or goods when they are stored anywhere other than the actual site.
+This clause states that the construction all-risk insurance policy will cover the loss or damage to materials or goods.
+Happens when stored anywhere other than the actual site.

 Vibration removal or weakening of support clause:

-The construction all risk insurance policy will indemnify the insured for the loss or damage caused by vibration or by the removal or weakening of support.
-The insured will be covered, provided that he adheres to the instructions given in the policy document.
+The construction all-risk insurance policy will indemnify the insured for the loss or damage.
+Caused by vibration or by the removal or weakening of support.
+Covering the insured, provided that he adheres to the instructions given in the policy document.

 Waiver of subrogation clause:

-Rajesh, an owner of a construction company, had purchased a construction all risk insurance policy to protect his construction sites against any losses caused due to various perils.
-While the construction work was going on one of his sites, a fire broke out in one of the electrical circuits.
-With the prudent efforts of a nearby worker, the fire was immediately extinguished, and no further harm was caused.
+Rajesh, an owner of a construction company purchased a construction all-risk insurance policy.
+In order to protect his construction sites against any losses caused due to various perils.
+While construction work was going on one of his sites, a fire broke out in one of the electrical circuits.
+Immediately extinguished the fire with the prudent efforts of a nearby worker, causing no further harm.

 Rajesh notified his insurance company about the scenario.
-Since Rajesh had a fire extinguishing costs clause included in his policy, he was indemnified for the cost of refilling the fire extinguisher as it was used to extinguish the fire.
-Since the appliance was used to safeguard the insured property, Rajesh was indemnified for the cost of refilling.
+Since Rajesh had a fire extinguishing costs clause included in his policy, indemnified him for the cost of refilling the fire extinguisher as they used it to extinguish the fire.
+Since using the appliance to safeguard the insured property, indemnified Rajesh for the cost of refilling.